 - Crossing of limits while monitoring can irritate workers to perform their job.

 Moreover, supervising employees’ activities is a tough one.
-But with the advancement in technology, it has become easy to execute employee monitoring in the workplace.
-And most importantly, in this COVID-19 outbreak, employee monitoring software is helping the companies to monitor their remote employees.
+But with the advancement in technology, it has become easy to execute employee monitoring in the workplace and at home.
+And most importantly, in this COVID-19 outbreak, employee monitoring software is helping companies to monitor their remote employees.

 Frequently Asked Questions

 A1- Employee monitoring is a way of keeping a track record of worker activity while in the working environment.
 This practice helps the employers to gather information such as what their employees are accessing on the corporate system, attendance, time tracking, or how they are speaking to the clients inside/outside of the workplace.

 Q2- Why it is important to monitor employees’ performance?